 Click “Update”, followed by “Save settings”.
 You have now set up your output so that your delta records will be written into an existing table.

 7. Schedule your flow

-Finally, you’re ready to schedule your flow.
+Finally, you’re ready to schedule your flow and incremental load.
 From the output details panel, click the “Schedule it” hyperlink to configure the cadence at which Trifacta will execute your job.